benjamminf/warpjs/README.md

 <img alt="warp.js" src="warp.png" width="246" height="75">

-Warp, distort, bend, twist and smudge your scalable vector graphics in real time. `warp.js` allows you to feed in any SVG file and apply any kind of complex transformation.
+Warp, distort, bend, twist and smudge your scalable vector graphics in the browser. `warp.js` allows you to feed in any SVG file and apply any kind of complex transformation.

 ## Installation